piemonte/PBJActivityIndicator/README.md

 ## PBJActivityIndicator
 'PBJActivityIndicator' is an iOS component for displaying the status bar indicator efficiently across multiple objects.

 When integrated, mobile apps that perform a variety of network requests can easily display an indication of network use in the status bar without any indicator flickering or incorrect loading state.
-This can be accomplished by calling an activity indictor block before a request is sent and then after the request succeeds or fails.
+This can be accomplished simply by calling an activity indictor before a request is sent and then after the request succeeds or fails.

 Please review the [release history](https://github.com/piemonte/PBJActivityIndicator/releases) for more information.
 If you have questions, [github issues](https://github.com/piemonte/PBJActivityIndicator/issues) is a great means to start a discussion, this allows others to benefit and chime in on the project too.